xmigrate/xforecast-docs/docs/source/running_xforecast.rst

 =================

 Xforecast can be run easily using the container image from xforecast docker registry.
-We recommend to run the application with docker-compose file which is provided in the application repo.
+We recommend to run the application with the docker-compose file which is provided in the application repo.
 You can change the configuration in the ``config.yaml`` file.

 Running with docker-compose